The mistakes new writers can make often occur because of not being aware of a problem.

 No form of writing will be for everyone in the world to read.

-A writer needs to think about the type of reader that will appreciate your writing.
+A writer needs to consider the type of reader who will appreciate your writing.

 When you have this in mind, your writing becomes more focused.